What to see in Bordighera

-Bordighera alta dates back to 1470 and is a fortified village within which a dense network of alleys, alleys and squares branches off.
+Bordighera Alta dates back to 1470 and is a fortified village within which a dense network of alleys, alleys and squares branches off.

 This historic center is perfectly preserved and maintained and is full of characteristic restaurants and bars ideal for an Italian aperitif.

-It is called so because it was inaugurated by Evita Peròn, wife of the Argentine president, in 1947.
+It is so called because it was inaugurated by Evita Peròn, wife of the Argentine president, in 1947.